Sunnie

 FAccT 2024PAPEROSF

-* Featured in Axios, New Scientist, ACM showcase, Microsoft's New Future of Work Report, and the Human-Centered AI Medium publication as Good Reads in Human-Centered AI.
+* Featured in Axios, New Scientist, ACM showcase, Microsoft's New Future of Work and Responsible AI Transparency reports, and the Human-Centered AI Medium publication as Good Reads in Human-Centered AI.

 "Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction